Observation of a Zero-Field Josephson Diode Effect in a Helimagnet Josephson Junction: Introduction

 \section{Introduction}

-The majority of experiments on non-reciprocal superconductivity focus on systems with strong spin-orbit coupling, conventional ferromagnetism, and external magnetic fields.
-However, the combination of proximity superconductivity with complex magnetic textures that host rich physics, such as antiferromagnets or altermagnets remains relatively unexplored.
-In this manuscript we present transport measurements of Josephson junctions fabricated with the chiral helimagnet Cr\sub{1/3}NbS\sub{2}.
-Compared to ferromagnets and antiferromagnets, Cr\sub{1/3}NbS\sub{2} has a complex, non-collinear spin texture, after undergoing a magnetic phase transition at around \SI{128}{\kelvin}.
-Above the transition it is paramagnetic, and below the transition the spin configuration becomes helimagnetic, with the helical axis pointing in the \textit{c}-direction of the crystal shown in \hyperref[MagneticCharacterization]{Figure 1a}, with a helical period of \SI{48}{\nano\meter}.\cite{MORIYA1982209} When an applied magnetic field is parallel to the helical axis, then the helimagnetic spin texture can become a chiral conical configuration, where the spins are canted along the helical axis.
-However, a magnetic field applied perpendicular to the helical axis (i.e. within the ab-plane of the crystal) can give rise to one-dimensional solitons.\cite{CAO2020100080} Cr\sub{1/3}NbS\sub{2} is also a transition metal dichalcogenide, made of NbS\sub{2} layers with intercalated Cr atoms in between the layers, and belongs to the space group P6$_{3}$22.\cite{MORIYA1982209}
+The majority of studies of proximity superconductivity focus on systems with strong spin-orbit coupling, conventional ferromagnetism, and external magnetic fields.
+However, proximity superconductivity in systems with complex magnetic textures that host rich physics, such as antiferromagnets and altermagnets, remains relatively unexplored.
+In this manuscript we present transport measurements of Josephson junctions fabricated with the chiral helimagnet Cr\sub{1/3}NbS\sub{2}, and we observe both a Josephson diode effect that can persist at zero applied field and strongly shifted and hysteretic magnetic diffraction patterns.

+Compared to ferromagnets and antiferromagnets, Cr\sub{1/3}NbS\sub{2} has a complex, non-collinear spin texture.
+Above its magnetic phase transition at \SI{\sim 132}{\kelvin}, Cr\sub{1/3}NbS\sub{2} is paramagnetic, and below the transition the spin configuration becomes helimagnetic, with the helical axis pointing in the \textit{c}-direction of the crystal shown in \hyperref[MagneticCharacterization]{Figure 1a}, with a helical period of \SI{48}{\nano\meter}.\cite{MORIYA1982209} When an applied magnetic field is parallel to the helical axis, then the helimagnetic spin texture can become a chiral conical configuration, where the spins are canted toward the helical axis.
+The bulk helimagnetic and chiral conical configurations, together with the thin-flake regime relevant to our junctions in which the flake thickness is below one helical period, are illustrated in \hyperref[MagneticCharacterization]{Figure 1(d)}.
+However, a magnetic field applied perpendicular to the helical axis (i.e. within the ab-plane of the crystal) can give rise to one-dimensional solitons.\cite{CAO2020100080} Cr\sub{1/3}NbS\sub{2} is also a metallic transition metal dichalcogenide, made of NbS\sub{2} layers with intercalated Cr atoms in between the layers, and belongs to the non-centrosymmetric space group P6\sub{3}22.\cite{MORIYA1982209,Ghimire2013CrNbS2,Clements2017}